JosephAbdayem/postgis-server/README.md

 ## 💬 Issues and Contributions

-Feel free to open issues for any bugs or feature requests.
-Contributions are welcome through pull requests to help improve the project!
+Open issues for bugs or feature requests.
+Contributions are welcome via pull requests!

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).